peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     {{Section 5 of !RFC4648}}.
 Trailing '=' padding characters MUST be stripped.
     See {{!RFC4086}} for additional information on randomness requirements.

-trust_anchors (optional, array of string):  An array of strings containing
+trustAnchors (optional, array of string):  An array of strings containing
     Entity Identifiers of the Issuer's trust anchors.
 When solving the challenge, the Requestor can construct a trust chain from itself to one of these trust anchors.
 It is RECOMMENDED that the Issuer includes this field to make it easier for the Requestor to construct a trust chain.

-A non-normative example of a challenge with `trust_anchors` specified:
+A non-normative example of a challenge with `trustAnchors` specified:

 ~~~~
    {